 Have you signed up for the Fermenters Club Newsletter?
 All bubbly stuff; no spam (not even fermented!)

 About the Founder

 Austin Durant, founder and Chief Fermentation Officer, has been playing with his food his whole life, and fermenting it for ten years.
 In 2011, he studied at Sandor Katz’ five-day Fermentation Residency Program in middle Tennessee, where he learned hands-on how to make over a dozen fermented foods.
-That same year, he founded the blog Fermenters Club (fermenters.club) in his home town of San Diego to create a way for fermented food enthusiasts to make and share food.
+That same year, he founded Fermenters Club in his home town of San Diego to create a way for fermented food enthusiasts to make and share food.

 In 2015, he took a leap of faith and quit his day job (as an IT cubicle jockey) to pursue Fermenters Club full time.
-Today, he writes recipes and shares his fermentation adventures through stories and videos on his blog (fermentersclub.com).
+Today, he writes recipes and shares his fermentation adventures through stories and videos on the website fermentersclub.com.
 He also teaches hands-on workshops across the United States on numerous fermented food traditions such as sauerkraut, pickles, kimchi, kombucha, miso, as well as seasonal specialties.
 He curates bi-monthly community meetings and helps foster new communities across the globe.
 In these communities, newbies and fermenting pros alike meet and geek out about fermented foods.
 In 2020, he began hosting seasonal intensive retreats at his urban homestead in San Diego, California.